fmthoma/functional-data-structures-talk/README.md

 Charge two credits per `cons` and `viewL`: One to rewrite the `Digit`, and one to pay the debt of a spine thunk.

+**Invariant:** Every time a digit becomes dangerous, the debt for the spine thunk is resolved.

+Inductive proof:
 * **Step:** When recursing down the spine, assuming its debt has been paid, we use our extra credit to pay for the spine of the first safe `Digit` we encounter.
 All the `Digit`s on the way are now safe.